Ovarian cancer is the fifth deadliest cancer among women, affecting 200,000 women worldwide annually and killing 115,000 women on average each year.

 Drapkin said the findings demonstrate that fallopian cells are the source of ovarian cancer, and offer clues for future treatment.

 “Such studies will help us identify different types of high-grade serous ovarian cancer, as well as possibly discover biomarkers — proteins in the blood — that signal the presence of the disease,” said Drapkin, an assistant professor at Harvard Medical School.

 “Ultimately, the model will enable us to test potential therapies to determine which work best in each type of the disease.”

-I share stories about all the things I enjoy in life; parenting, mindful living, conversations, coffee, books, food, music, health, DIY, travel, photography and showing my diabetes who’s boss.
+Professionally, I am a writer, editor, influencer and blogger with six blogs, sharing stories about all the things I enjoy in life; parenting, mindful living, conversations, coffee, books, food, music, health, DIY, travel, photography and showing my diabetes who’s boss.